 ICT-based mobile work

-For most employees, mobile work could be considered a variation of telework, where workers carry out their job from a fixed location outside the employer’s premises.
-The difference is that ICT-based mobile workers work in a range of locations and specifically use ICT to connect to shared company computer systems.
+ICT-based mobile work could be understood as an expansion of the more traditional home-based telework, linked to the development of mobile technology, internet capacity and software that facilitates sharing and storing information.
+Therefore, for most employees, mobile work could be considered a variation of telework, where workers carry out their job from a fixed location outside the employer’s premises.
+The difference is that ICT-based mobile workers work in a range of locations.
 They can be either employees or self-employed.

-The increased autonomy that workers gain from ICT-based mobile working reduces the employer’s control over employees.
+The increased autonomy that workers gain from ICT-based mobile working might reduce the employer’s control over employees.
 This can lead to companies either paying their staff based on results rather than working hours, or introducing monitoring systems that monitor whether a worker is logged on to the company network and how long they work on each task.
 Both can be disadvantageous for workers if their wage level, work intensity and stress levels are affected.
 Much can depend on a worker’s ability to organise their work efficiently.
-Full transparency of each and every activity might also interfere with the workers’ privacy.
+Full transparency of each and every activity might also interfere with a worker’s privacy.

 ICT-based mobile work is largely employee-driven.
-Workers’ motivation to engage in it is often bound up with a desire to commute less and so save time that could be used for different activities.
-If they organise their workflow and fulfilment of tasks well, ICT-based mobile work can improve work–life balance.
+Workers’ motivation to engage in this work arrangement is often linked with a desire to commute less and save time that could be used for different activities.
+If workers organise their workflow and fulfilment of tasks well, ICT-based mobile work can improve work–life balance.

 Employers use ICT-based mobile work to increase flexibility in work organisation and introduce innovative work practices, hoping to achieve efficiency and productivity gains through the best use of time.
 As ICT-based mobile work becomes more common for specialists, knowledge workers and management, it may help employers to attract skilled labour.
 Costs can also be cut by reducing office space.